-Take a hike close to home.
-We are offering virtual hikes in the Greenbelt this spring and summer in place of guided Saturday hikes.
-The first follows Steve Richmond, master of native plants and forest restoration, as he identifies native plants and non-native plants.
-Follow Steve as he walks from the 14th Ave.
+This summer take a hike close to home.
+We are offering virtual hikes in the Greenbelt in place of guided Saturday hikes.
+Click here to follow Steve Richmond, master of native plants and forest restoration, as he walks from the 14th Ave.
 S.W. and S.W.
-Holly Street trailhead.
+Holly Street trailhead and identifies native plants and non-native plants.
+Click here to follow Ken Workman, great-great-great-great-grandson of Chief Seattle as he walks native land, starting at S.W.
+Dawson and 19th Ave.
+S.W.

 Urban forests are important community spaces that increase our city’s natural beauty, contribute to our health, and make the natural world accessible for everyone to enjoy.
 The West Duwamish Greenbelt is the largest contiguous forest in Seattle, spreading over 550 acres in West Seattle from the tip of Pigeon Point to Westcrest Park.
 The West Duwamish Greenbelt Trails group (WDGT) promotes walking and hiking trails in the greenbelt.

 Find out more about what is happening below, and join us.
 You can also find a complete list of events on our facebook events page.